How to buy Canadian shares in the UK

 The W8-BEN form is required by the American Inland Revenue Service (IRS) for any individual who wants to buy shares through US exchanges.
 That means UK investors who want to buy Canadian companies that are listed on US exchanges will need to fill out a W-8BEN first.

-You’ll need to fill out a W8-BEN to open positions on US stocks via CFDs.
+If you’re only planning to trade US-listed shares via spread bets, you won’t need a W8-BEN.
+But you’ll need to fill one out to open positions on US stocks via CFDs.

 Understand the charges to buy Canadian shares